hawkinsw/CPPTimes/OOPIntro.md

    30 |   void setYear(int new_year) {
 ```

 Our use of the `class` keyword to implement the ADT means that everything (i.e., member functions and variables) is `private`, at least by default.
-We are feeling the impact of our decision to use `class` here: our getter and setter member functions are no longer `public` and, therefore, cannot be invoked on instances of the `Date` type.
+We are feeling the impact of our decision to use `class` here: our getter and setter member functions are no longer `public` and, therefore, cannot be invoked on instances of the Date class.
 The good news is that there is a simple fix -- we'll just add the `public` access specifier above the declaration/definition of the getter/setter member functions:

 ```C++
 class Date {